cailey-plainte/STAT228_portfolio/README.md

 The Buzz on Colony Loss: What Colony Numbers Tell Us About Loss Percentages 🐝

-- Project can be found at: https://cailey-plainte.github.io/STAT228_portfolio/2025/03/11/Colony-Loss.html
+- Project can be found at [here](https://cailey-plainte.github.io/STAT228_portfolio/2025/03/11/Colony-Loss.html
-- Explored the relationship between colony size and average percentage of colony loss using R.
+- Explored the relationship between colony size and average percentage of colony loss using R.)

 Plastic Pollution: A Data Wrangling Tutorial 🌎